tobyweed/MobileLighting/README.md

 1. Compiling the MobileLighting_iPhone target should be a lot easier.
 Just select the MobileLighting_iPhone target from the same menu as before (in the top left corner).
 If you have an iPhone (or iPod Touch), connect it to the computer and then select the device in the menu.
 Otherwise, select "Generic Build-only Device".
 Then, hit ⌘+B to build for the device.
 1. To upload the MobileLighting iOS app onto the device, click the "Play" button in the top left corner.
 This builds the app, uploads it to the phone, and runs it.

+### Scene Setup
+1. Create a directory to store scenes.
+1. Run MobileLighting_Mac with the "init" option.
+From Xcode:
+    1. Select MobileLighting_Mac from the build target menu in the top left corner.
+    1. Click "Edit Scheme" at the bottom of the same menu.
+    1. Under "Arguments Passed on Launch", enter (or select, if it's already there) "init" and make sure that is the only checked argument.
+    1. Hit close and then build MobileLighting_Mac.
+The program will prompt, asking for the path to the scenes directory and the new scene name.
+After you enter those values, the program should create the appropriately named scene directory, along with sceneSettings and calibration Yaml files.
+    1. Update the Yaml files with the parameters you will use for the scene.
+Note that the minSWdataPath parameter is an important one for stereo calibration and is not automatically set.
+You will need to enter the path to a copy of a file containing minSW data.

 ## General Tips
 Use the `help` command to list all possible commands.
 If you are unsure how to use the `help` command, type `help help`.